 - Any sort of legal documents — fines, inspection reports, court appearances.

 - Any type of permit you have taken out on the property.

 - Anything you would depreciate, such as property or improvements.

 - If you have your company incorporated as an LLC, LP, S Corporation or other, you will want to keep all records pertaining to this.

 - Insurance policies.

 - Property title/deed.

-Anything that counts as income or an expense for the given tax year, such as:
+Some examples of short-term records are anything that counts as income or an expense for the given tax year, such as:

 - Advertising costs for your business or property.

-- Entertainment expenses- Such as dinners or lunches for current or potential customers.
+- Entertainment expenses such as dinners or lunches for current or potential customers.